Built-in Interactive Dashboards

 Click the New Report button to create a new dashboard.
 Enter a name for the report (and an option description).
 Click Create.

 After saving, the report editor will be displayed.
+More on creating reports in a bit.

 Assigning report data sources